 In addition to the multitude of paper layers there are also at least two layers of linen fabric, one of which is painted white with navy blue lettering.
 Sprinkled throughout the layers, glued to a current poster front were eleven-inch square advertising panels for chewing tobacco.
 Small showbills heralding the date, time and location of an upcoming circus was pasted atop the illustrated poster.

 These two poster fragments henceforth referred to as “Parade Poster” and “Aerialist Poster” appear to have been adjacent and not one atop the other.
 Their experience was similar but not identical.

 The Aerialist poster showbill pasted atop it announces: “Sig Sautelle will exhibit at Ben’gton Thursday, Two Performances Daily, Afternoon a …, Rain or …”

 Sig Sautelle (1848-1928) was a master showman whose life story is simply larger than life.
-If you’d like a glorious diversion, check out some of these links.
+There is a good telling of his circus here.
 Circuses under his imprint date from 1882 to his death date.
 However by 1919 he had combined his circus with Demarest Bros.
 Wild West.
 We can assign a date range of 1900-1920 for the acrobat poster.

 This is very similar to the one depicted on the poster.

 The Parade Poster’s top layer is filthy.
 In addition to the exposure it endured when hung it was laid flat in storage after removal from the wall.
 Fine dirt has accumulated to the point of obscuring most color and much detail.
 Exacerbating this, water dripped on the poster as it sat face up in the attic.
 Water added it’s own marks and helped drive the soil into the paper.
 This dirt does not respond to dry cleaning with eraser, brush or vacuum.
 The soil will need to be flushed out the paper by full immersion in warm water.